pierantonioromano/graphcms-wordpress-import/README.md

 $graphCmsToken = "Bearer <your-token>";
 ```
 The first section is relative to your Wordpress environment.
-The first thing you have to do is to create an [Application Password for your REST API](https://artisansweb.net/how-to-use-application-passwords-in-wordpress-for-rest-api-authentication/); put user and the news created password in the $wpUserPwd variable.
+The first thing you have to do is to create an [Application Password for your REST API](https://artisansweb.net/how-to-use-application-passwords-in-wordpress-for-rest-api-authentication/); put your admin username and the new created password in the $wpUserPwd variable.

 The two sample endpoints are for posts.
 The first one is needed to fetch post IDs.